csev/cc4e/book/chap01.md

 convenient and efficient; you will often see a function only a few lines long called only once, just because it clarifies some piece of code.

-So far we have used only functions like **printf, getchar and** putchar that have been provided for us; now it's time to write a few of our own.
-Since C has no exponentiation operator like the `**` of Fortran or **PL/I,** let us illustrate the mechanics of function definition by writing a function `power(m, n)` to raise an integer in to a positive integer power n.
+So far we have used only functions like `printf`, `getchar` and `putchar` that have been provided for us; now it's time to write a few of our own.
+Since C has no exponentiation operator like the `**` of Fortran or PL/I, let us illustrate the mechanics of function definition by writing a function `power(m, n)` to raise an integer in to a positive integer power n.
 That is, the value of power (2, 5) is 32.
 This function certainly doesn't do the whole job of `**` since it handles only positive powers of small